goreleaser/goreleaser/www/docs/install.md

 ## Running with Docker

 You can also use it within a Docker container.
-To do that, you'll need to execute something more-or-less like the examples bellow.
+To do that, you'll need to execute something more-or-less like the examples below.

 === "OSS"
     Registries: